-Gross margin percentage for license revenues was 80% and 70% for the first quarter of 2025 and 2024, respectively.
+Gross margin percentage for license revenues was 88%, 85% and 87% in 2025, 2024 and 2023, respectively.
 Our gross margin on license revenues is dependent on the proportion of our license revenues that involve third-party technology.
 Consequently, our gross margin percentage for license revenues is higher when a lower proportion of our license revenues attracts third-party technology costs, and vice versa.